HurricaneJames/TimeKeeper/README.md

 Skip forward a couple years and there is some time and a desire to develop Android apps again.
 This is really a "MyFirstAndroid" type app, so it is probably best not to expect it to do anything useful for a while.

 ## 2014-06-14 Update ##
-After implementing the list functionality, it because obvious that lists were one feature that worked much better on paper than in practice.
+After implementing the list functionality, it became obvious that lists were one feature that worked much better on paper than in practice.
 Lists were replaced with a video button.
 Lists may come back at some point in the future (when replacing the stock video/image capture apps with custom implementations built for this project).

 # Compatibility #
 This app is designed to work with KitKat and newer (API 19+).
 At some point it may be extended to older devices, but for now, this is just easier.